 Food and Entertainment in Exeter

-Queen St Dining, located in the city’s cultural quarter, plays hosts to a number of familiar artisan restaurants.
-You will find the likes of Comptoir Libanais, Pho and Turtle Bay.
+The Queen St Dining Quarter, located in the city’s cultural quarter, plays host to a number of familiar artisan and international-themed restaurants, including the likes of Pho, Turtle Bay, Comptoir Libanais and Franco Manca.

 A beautiful dining setting by the water, the historic quayside offers a variety of food options and in the warmer months makes a fantastic spot for some al fresco dining.
-Samuel Jones Smokehouse, Puerto Lounge And On The Waterfront are just three of the popular waterside choices.
+Samuel Jones Smokehouse, Puerto Lounge and On The Waterfront are just a few of the popular waterside choices.

-If music and live performance is your thing then there is no shortage of entertainment in the city.
-Both the Great Hall and the Lemon Grove here at the University of Exeter have a programme of music for all genres throughout the year.
+If music and live performance is your thing then there’s no shortage of entertainment, all year round in the city.
+Both the Great Hall and the Lemon Grove, here at the University of Exeter, have an extensive programme of music for all genres to enjoy.

-Exeter Phoenix, situated right in the heart of the city, boasts a theatre, gig spaces and cinema, amongst other art based resources.
+Exeter Phoenix, situated right in the heart of the city, boasts a theatre, concert spaces, cinema, café and other art based resources.
 They host a plethora of events throughout the year – a real hive of activity.
 The Exeter Corn Exchange also has a packed calendar of events, with live music, talks, and theatre to a regular comedy club.

-Live entertainment can also be found right on campus at the Northcott Theatre, with a year-round varied programme of the highest quality drama, opera, music, dance, comedy and family theatre.
+Live entertainment can also be found right on campus at the Exeter Northcott Theatre, with a year-round varied programme of the highest quality drama, opera, music, dance, comedy and family theatre.

-For any shopaholic, the city of Exeter is an absolute dream.
-High Street regulars can be found in award-winning Princesshay.
-Head to Gandy Street and stroll along Fore Street which are home to a wide choice of chic boutiques, quirky independents and artisan treasures just waiting to be discovered and soon to be your new favourite shopping destination.
+For any shopaholic then Exeter is an absolute dream.
+Familiar high street names can be found in award-winning Princesshay.
+Head to the cobbles of Gandy Street and stroll along Fore Street which are home to a wide choice of chic boutiques, independents and artisan treasures just waiting to be discovered and soon to be your new favourite shopping destination.

-And if that’s not enough, you can always head back to the quay and peruse the charming craft and gift shops that you’ll find nestled within converted warehouses and other historic buildings.
+And if that’s not enough, you can always head to the quay and peruse the charming craft and gift shops that you’ll find nestled within converted warehouses and other historic buildings.